IsaacSaland/JumboHack2025/README.md

 ### Awareness

 We've created multiple TOOLS to quantify the environmental impact for generating text.
-We've created 2 primary tools:
+They are:

 1. **Live Resource Consumption Chrome Extension** We've created a chrome extensions that predicts/tracks the live resource consumption.
 It displays live estimates estimate the energy, water, and CO2 used in a given chat.
 It updates as new text is being produced.
 Additionally, our extension supports the predicting the resource consumption of generating a certain text from multiple file formats (.txt, .pdf, .docx).
 This allows the individual to quantify their AI's **day-to-day** usage on the environment.